pompamiron/file-upload-service/README.md

 ### API Testing

-For testing the API, you can use Jest for unit testing and Postman for API testing.
-The FILE-UPLOAD-SERVICE API` Tests.postman_collection.json` file in this repository contains a Postman collection with predefined test cases for the API endpoints.
+For testing the API, you can use Jest for unit testing and Postman for API testing. `The FILE-UPLOAD-SERVICE API Tests.postman_collection.json` file in this repository contains a Postman collection with predefined test cases for the API endpoints.
 You can import this collection into Postman and run the tests interactively or automate them using Newman in your CI/CD pipeline.

+## Planned Features
+I am actively developing new features for the File Upload Service, including the implementation of a virus scan function to ensure uploaded files are safe.
+Stay tuned for updates on this exciting addition!

 ## License
 This project is licensed under the MIT License.